joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/16/us/kentucky-ghost-gun-death-settlement.html

 **What We Know About the Sunken Boat Near Alcatraz**\
-`At least one person died and 16 were rescued after a three-level boat sank in the San Francisco Bay on Tuesday.
-Three passengers remain unaccounted for.`\
+`At least two people died and 16 were rescued after a three-level boat sank in the San Francisco Bay on Tuesday.
+Two passengers remain unaccounted for.`\
 https://www.nytimes.com/2026/07/16/us/sinking-boat-alcatraz.html

 **Live Updates: Trump Exaggerates Claims About Election Vulnerabilities in Speech**\
-`Mr. Trump also laid out a purported effort by the Chinese government to undermine him in 2019.
-But the documents posted by the White House, although heavily redacted, did not back up his claims.`\
+`President Trump drew selectively from documents his aides published online to insinuate that U.S. elections have been compromised for years and that government officials had suppressed the evidence.`\
 https://www.nytimes.com/live/2026/07/16/us/trump-speech-election

 **Johan Guerrero, Maine ICE Shooting Victim, Relentlessly Pursued a Better Life, Partner Says**\